The Dry (novel): Film adaptation

-The film rights for The Dry were optioned by producers Bruna Papandrea and Reese Witherspoon in 2015 and was produced by Bruna Papandrea's production company, Made Up Stories.
+The film rights for The Dry were optioned by producers Bruna Papandrea and Reese Witherspoon in 2015 and the film was produced by Papandrea's production company, Made Up Stories.
 Eric Bana starred in the lead role of Aaron Falk, with Genevieve O'Reilly as Gretchen and Keir O'Donnell as Raco.

 Principal photography began in March 2019 in the Australian state of Victoria, including the Wimmera Mallee region.

 The film was due for release on 27 August 2020 but was delayed due to COVID-19.
-It was released by Roadshow Films in Australia and New Zealand on January 1, 2021 and broke box office records, making it one of the highest grossing Australian film opening weekends ever.
+It was released by Roadshow Films in Australia and New Zealand on 1 January 2021 and broke box office records, making it one of the highest grossing Australian film opening weekends ever.